Our thoughts on Travelers

 Is Travelers a good homeowners insurance company?

-Travelers is a highly-rated home insurance company with low rates and good customer service ratings.
-Our survey found that most customers trust the company and plan to renew.
+Travelers is a highly rated home insurance company with low rates and strong customer service.
+Our survey found that most customers (90%) trust the company, and 92% plan to renew.
+Below, we compare it to similar-sized carriers on three metrics: trust, recommendation to others and plans to renew.

 Do people trust Travelers?